fvall/fvall.github.io/content/2021-01-31-flash-dashboard-1.md

 ### [Creating files](#files) {#files}

 We will use the _Flask Application Factory_ pattern which to me is the best way to modularize our Flask application.
-You may be thinking: "What the hell is this?".
+You may be thinking: \"What the hell is this?\".
 There's a lot going on here, but to summarise you can think of that as: "let's use a function to return our application instead of using a global variable everywhere".
-You can read more about it [here](https://flask.palletsprojects.com/en/1.1.x/patterns/appfactories/) and [here](https://hackersandslackers.com/flask-application-factory/).
+You can read more about it in Flask's official [documentation](https://flask.palletsprojects.com/en/1.1.x/patterns/appfactories/) or in this [post](https://hackersandslackers.com/flask-application-factory/).

 The main idea is to decouple the implementation of our application from the pages which compose our application.
 If down the line we have a great idea and would like to add to our dashboard, we should not need to rewrite the whole application.
 We need to be able to code the new feature in isolation and apply it to our dashboard without breaking any existing functionality.
 The Application Factory pattern allows us to do exactly that.